tlikonen/cl-enchant/api-doc.md

 ### Function: `(broker-request-dict broker language)`

-Request new dictionary for LANGUAGE.
-Return DICT object which can be used with spell-checker operations.
+Request a new dictionary for LANGUAGE.
+Return a DICT object which can be used with spell-checker operations.

 The BROKER argument must be an active BROKER object created with BROKER-INIT.
 LANGUAGE is a language code and optional country code as a string (e.g., "fi", "en_GB").

-DICT object is "active" when it has been succesfully created.
+A DICT object is "active" when it has been succesfully created.
 It allocates foreign (non-Lisp) resources and must be freed after use with function BROKER-FREE-DICT.
 After being freed it becomes "inactive" and thus unusable.
 Generic function ACTIVEP can be used to test if DICT